 - At time of rental pick-up:

-- inspect the vehicle for exterior and interior damage and make note of it on the form and notify agency of damage, sign/initial rental agreement as requested.
+- inspect the vehicle for exterior and interior damage and make note of it on the form.
+In addition, notify the agency of damage, and sign/initial rental agreement as requested.

 - note the amount of gas at the time of pickup so you can refill it with the same amount of gas prior to your returning the car.
-(Get a receipt and then submit the expense on your travel voucher to be reimbursed) If the gas is not replaced to an equal amount the rental company will charge us back at a much higher rate per gallon.
+Get a receipt and submit on your travel expense report to be reimbursed.
+If the gas is not replaced to an equal amount the rental company will charge us back at a much higher rate per gallon.

 - When flying out of state and a rental is required at another destination: